Student: Amber Arevalo

 Upon entering high school, Amber was able to capitalize on her passion for farming and animals through participation in GVHS’s FFA Chapter.
 “I love working with my family on our farm,” explains Amber, “However, when I got to high school, I wanted to share those experiences that I have with my family with different people that are my age and also make new friends along the way.”
 In her four years as a Bulldog and member of FFA, Amber has not only met friends that share her enthusiasm for farming and agriculture, she has also developed into a formidable leader as evident in the various positions she has been elected to by other members of the GVHS Chapter of FFA.
 As a Sophomore, Amber served as the Green Hand Reporter where she captured photographs and focused her efforts on promoting FFA.
 As a Junior, Amber was selected as the Chapter Sentinel where she organized and facilitated meetings according to the traditions of FFA.
 “While serving as an FFA Officer,” comments Amber, “I have learned that I am capable of accomplishing more than I ever thought I could.”
 This year, as a Senior, Amber was elected to serve as President, a position she hopes will help her make a larger impact for FFA at GVHS.
 “This year I hope that I can encourage more student participation in our FFA program,” envisions Amber, “Even though we are doing a lot of activities virtually, I hope we can make the most of this year with good memories and increased participation.”
 Though most meetings are over Zoom, Amber and other members of have not forgotten one of the key elements of FFA (and of being #BulldogSTRONG) which is commitment to community service as they will be delivering hams to families facing food deprivation at the Blessing Corner.
 For Amber, FFA has allowed her to grow as a person.
 “FFA has not only increased my knowledge about agriculture and livestock,” graciously states Amber, “It has helped me to become a better leader, gain confidence in public speaking, serve others, and provide me with a platform to speak my mind.”
 For the passion that she has for agriculture, livestock, and in the SERVICE of her peers and community as President of the FFA Chapter at GVHS, Amber Arevalo is #BulldogSTRONG.

-Throughout her four years at Golden Valley High School, Amber Arevalo (Left of GV sign) has been an ideal member of FFA and has SERVED in various leadership positions.
+Throughout her four years at Golden Valley High School, Amber Arevalo has been an ideal member of FFA and has SERVED in various leadership programs.

 What #BulldogSTRONG Means to Amber: “#BulldogSTRONG means to be a good leader in school, home, and in your community.
 It also means to always set a good example no matter where you are or what you are doing.
 Being #BulldogSTRONG means that we demonstrate GPS (GROWTH, PRIDE, and SERVICE) in all situations.”